 Gary Calamar, president of Go Music, is a five time Grammy-nominated producer and music supervisor who has overseen the music on some of the most acclaimed and popular shows on television including “True Blood”, “Six Feet Under”, “Dexter”, “Entourage”, “Weeds” and “House”.
-Gary’s current projects include “The Man In The High Castle” (Amazon), Me Myself & I (CBS/WB) and “Here, Now” the new show from Alan Ball coming to HBO in early 2018.
+Gary’s current projects include “The Man In The High Castle” (Amazon) and “Titans” (DC Universe).

 Gary is also a songwriter and co-wrote the song “Let’s Boot and Rally” performed by Iggy Pop and Bethany Cosentino for True Blood.
 His debut EP as a recording artist, “You Are What You Listen To” was released on Atlantic Records to excellent reviews and airplay.
 Gary is also the author of “Record Store Days” (with Phil Gallo), and DJ at public radio powerhouse KCRW.

 The first light young Mr. Calamar saw was on a movie screen.
 He was vaccinated with a phonograph needle.

 Born in the shadows of Yankee Stadium in the Bronx NY, Gary first found his passions lit when his parents took him to see “West Side Story”.
 By the time “A Hard Days Night” and “Goldfinger” came out he was hooked on the explosive combination of Movies and Music.
 He traveled west in the early 80’s landing in Los Angeles.
 In need of a job that would ensure him a steady flow of promotional records and free concert tickets, Gary stepped behind a cash register and worked retail.
 He was managing a Licorice Pizza Record store as 12 inch vinyl records turned into 5 inch digital discs and later moved on to Rhino Records and Moby Disc mixing with the customers and building up his music collection.